Grand Duchess Olga Nikolaevna of Russia: Early life

 Grand Duchesses Tatiana, left, and Olga with Anna Vyrubova during a summer cruise in Finland, ca. 1908.
 Courtesy: Beinecke Library.

 Grand Duchess Olga Nikolaevna as a toddler in 1898.

-Grand Duchesses Tatiana, left, and Olga Nikolaevna dressed in court dress, ca. 1904.

 Olga was born on 15 November 1895.
-She was the oldest child and daughter of Emperor Nicholas II and Empress Alexandra.
+She was the oldest child of Emperor Nicholas II and Empress Alexandra.
 The birth was difficult, and Alexandra was in labour for 13 hours.
 Ultimately, Dr. Ott used forceps to deliver Olga.
 She weighed 4.5 kg at birth, and she was so robust that Nicholas said that she didn't look like a newborn.
 Her parents were overjoyed and insisted that they were not disappointed that their first child was not a boy.
 When he was congratulated by the court chamberlain, Nicholas declared, "I am glad that our child is a girl.
 Had it been a boy he would have belonged to the people, being a girl she belongs to us."
 Alexandra agreed: "For us there is no question of sex.
 Our child is simply a gift from God."

 In 1896, Nicholas and Alexandra brought Olga on a visit to Scotland, France, and Darmstadt.
-In Balmoral, Victoria, Queen of the United Kingdom, Alexandra's grandmother and Olga's great-grandmother, met Olga for the first time.
+In Balmoral, Queen Victoria of the United Kingdom, Alexandra's grandmother and Olga's great-grandmother, met Olga for the first time.
 Queen Victoria approved of Olga and declared "the baby is magnificent."
 In France, Olga was very popular.
 Nicholas told his mother that "our daughter made a great impression everywhere."
 Olga was greeted by shouts of "Vive la bebe!"

 Olga and her siblings were raised as simply as possible.
 They slept on hard camp cots unless they were ill, and they took cold baths every morning.
 Servants called Olga and her siblings by their first names and patronyms rather than by their imperial titles.

-Olga had four siblings: Grand Duchesses Tatiana, Maria, Anastasia, and Tsarevich Alexei of Russia.
+Olga had four siblings: Grand Duchesses Tatiana, Maria, Anastasia, and Tsarevich Alexei.
 Her great-grandmother Queen Victoria was one of her godmothers.